 So, if the battery is fully charged, the car might opt to use the battery’s energy first.
-When the battery is nearly depleted, the vehicle will switch on the gasoline motor to generate additional power to keep the electric motor going.
+When the battery is nearly depleted, the vehicle will switch on the gasoline engine to generate additional power to keep the electric motor going.
 The transition from one energy source to the other is designed to be seamless.

 Below, we’ve outlined the advantages and disadvantages of a series hybrid: